 Carl Sagan vigorously promoted SETI.
 His position was endorsed by many other eminent scientists.
 Jill Tarter devoted her career to SETI.

 Graduate and undergraduate SETI course at UCLA

 Students can learn valuable workplace skills (telecommunications, computer science, signal processing, statistical analysis) in the context of SETI.
 Since 2016, I have been teaching the first-ever graduate and undergraduate SETI course in which students obtain and analyze data from large radio telescopes.
-Watch our video about the course.
+Watch our video about the course or read course evaluations.